bytedance/react-model/README.md

 ### Model

-Every model have their own state and actions.
+Every model has its own state and actions.

 ```typescript
 const initialState = {